benjdod/mtop/README.md

 ### Building

-Build with CMake: `cmake . && make` The target executable is called `mtop` and will be placed in the root folder.
+When you first clone this repository, run the initialization script with `sh init-cmake.sh`.
+This will create a build directory with two subdirectories for debug and release.
+Then run `cmake --build build/[debug|release]` depending on which target you'd like to compile.
+The executable is called mtop and will be in its respective build folder.

 🚨 *This program is still under development and thus is not guaranteed to be stable or even functional.
 Use at your own risk.*